 Which is actually what sets the core of Rankin’s narrative in motion.
 But overseas conflicts against West-bound barbarians, a proto-hippie revolution, treachery and double timing are nothing compared to the appalling risk of letting one’s mother down.
 So, Mackenzie King embarks on a crusade into the unknown – and so do we.
 Between Eraserhead-like sequences, Academy ratio and propaganda shooting techniques, The Twentieth Century might very well be named after one precise – however extended – moment in time; nevertheless, it feels like it breathes itself larger and spans more than just your average 100 years.

 And when we think about it, it actually makes a lot of sense.
 After all, Rankin’s film was not shot in the 1890s.
 Instead, Mr. Matthew proves to have crystal-clear knowledge of the history of cinema, the spirit of the age, and how to address issues belonging to these times of general trouble and unrest we live in.
 If you’re familiar with artist Maurizio Cattelan’s esthétique, then you’ll for sure assign some Toilet Paper vibes to The Twentieth Century.
 If not, be ready for the ride, because you’re going to be slingshot into a burlesque world of visual buoyancy to no end, where coordinates overlap and institutions rhyme with fetishism.

 A praise-worthy piece if ever there was one.
 A superb intermezzo to help cinema start over in God-forsaken 2020 and to keep in mind that the best way to strive forward might actually be to keep in mind what’s come before; and what should never be again.

-The Twentieth Century will be released in US theaters on November 20, 2020: click here for more information.
+The Twentieth Century will be released in US cinemas on November 20, and on Digital on December 11: click here for more information.